What is digital PR?

 In any case, be very specific as to what you want to achieve, since link building is a benefit with many sub-benefits of its own.

-Let’s continue exploring the benefits of digital PR and see how it can help you improve brand identity campaigns for your business.
+Let’s continue exploring how digital PR benefits businesses and see how it can help you improve brand identity campaigns for your business.

 4) Raise brand awareness for your product/service